systechafrica/systechafrica.github.io/workflow/analysis.md

 ### Analytics

 The scheme analytics window displays different types of analysis on various scheme processes.
-To open the scheme analytics window, click the analytics button labeled 1 as shown in the following screenshot:
+To open the scheme analytics window, click the analytics button labelled 1 as shown in the following screenshot:

 <img  alt="overdue tasks image" width="95%" height="auto"  class="center"  src="../media6/image16.png">